trohit/ik/systemdesign/backend/COMPONENTS/MGMT/Kubernetes/k8s_cmds.md

 ## imp k8s files
 - /var/lib/kubelet/config.yaml
+- if RKE2 config file in :
+  - /etc/rancher/rke2/rke2.yaml
 - /etc/kubernetes/manifests
   - each kubelet monitors this path for new or changed yamls and applies the reconcile loop accordingly
+- for k9s config file referenced is : ~/.kube/config

 ## Create an NGINX Pod